KanpurSchoolofAI/SchoolofAIMeetup/README.md

 # SchoolofAIMeetup
-Content of All meetups will be available in this Repo create new PR
+description of All meetups will be available in this Repo create new PR